-French Prime Minister Jean Castex said on Tuesday that Paris was ready to review bilateral cooperation with London if it continues to ignore the agreement reached over fishing rights in its post-Brexit trading relationship with the European Union.
+PARIS – France is ready to review bilateral cooperation with Britain if London continues to ignore the agreement reached over fishing rights in its post-Brexit trading relationship with the European Union, the French prime minister said on Tuesday.

 Paris is infuriated by London’s refusal to grant what it considers the full number of licenses due to French fishing boats to operate in Britain’s territorial waters, and is threatening retaliatory measures.